panhans/HomeAssistant/docs_src/ahc/dynamic_valve_positioning.md

 ## ↔️ Positioning Temperature Difference

-Usually, the valves of your thermostats are always 100% open.
 Here you can specify when the automation should modulate the valve opening depending on your target temperature.
 In the graphs shown above, the target temperature is 20°.
 Modulation starts at 16°.
 So, a *Positioning Temperature Difference* of 4° is set here.

 ## 🦶 Valve Positioning Step Size